Dobet Gnahoré

 Dobet Gnahoré (born 17 June 1982) is a singer from Côte d'Ivoire.
 The daughter of percussionist Boni Gnahoré, she plays with the group Na Afriki, consisting mainly of French and Tunisian musicians, who accompany her with the guitar, sanza, the balafon, the calebasse and bongos.
 Due to the civil war, she moved to France in 1999.
 In 2004, Gnahoré released her debut album Ano Neko.
 In 2006, She was a nominee at the BBC Radio 3 Awards for World Music for Newcomer.
 In 2010, she shared an award for Best Urban/Alternative Performance with India.Arie at the 52nd Grammy Awards.

 Early life

 A self-taught musician, who incorporates elements of song, dance, percussion and theatre into her repertoire, she is the daughter of percussionist Boni Gnahoré, who performs with her and the sister of Kiff No Beat band member Black K. She settled in Marseille in 1999 due to the civil war.
+Having had to move to France due to the Ivorian civil war, she further honed her craft in France under the tutelage of Congolese musician and songwriter Ray Lema, whom she credited as teaching her the basics of music composition and how to construct a song.